-During fiscal 2021, the Board of Directors held six meetings.
+During fiscal 2022, the Board of Directors held five meetings and acted by unanimous written consent one time.
 Each director attended at least 75% of the aggregate of all meetings of the Board of Directors and all meetings held by all committees of the Board of Directors on which such director served during the past fiscal year.
 The Board of Directors has four standing committees: the Audit Committee, the Human Resources Committee, the Governance Committee and the Social Responsibility Committee.